hsopel/nashville-city-cemetery-burials/README.md

     c.
 There was a particularly famous person buried in this cemetery.
 Can you find that person?

 7. Do you notice any interesting patterns regarding where (`Section/Lot`) people were buried?

-#### Create a new sheet for each pivot table or analysis work done to create a visualization and give each sheet a descriptive/meaningful name.
-Put all final charts (along with the related story) on their own worksheet.
-You should include any charts on this sheet that you think deliver a fun marketing piece.